CHORUS-TRE/chorus-web-ui/docs/memory-bank/activeContext.md

 ## 3. Next Steps

+- Execute `pnpm test` to get a baseline of failing tests.
+- Systematically fix each failing test.
-- Awaiting direction on the next task.
+- Once the test suite is stable, await direction on the next major feature.
-- A potential future task that was mentioned is to create all the data flows in `apis.swagger.yaml`.

 ## 4. Active Decisions & Considerations